olsonbj/csPortfolio/README.md

 # Ben Olson's ACS Portfolio!!!!!!!
 ### *OVERVIEW WOWWWWW!!!!!!*
-##### This wepbage is designed to showcase my code from Advanced Computer Science run by Dr. R. Projects include a webpage, lightning, dice, chemotaxis, starfield, and a college presentation.
+##### This wepbage is designed to showcase my code from Advanced Computer Science run by Dr. R. Projects include a webpage, lightning, dice, chemotaxis, starfield, a college presentation, and other projects!

 Project! | WEBPAGE!
 ---|---